My first post as the new owner of GreenBubz is to talk about my passion, making probiotics.

 Just join to get access to my content, course notes, videos and printables.
 You have free lifetime access once you join.

-Stay tuned next week, I will be talking about making kombucha and providing you with a basic recipe to follow, and how to flavour your brews using secondary fermentation.
+Stay tuned in our second blog, I will be talking about making kombucha and providing you with a basic recipe to follow, and how to flavour your brews using secondary fermentation.

-In Week 3, I will be talking about making your own natural cognitive enhancers.. known to some as nootropics… Perfect for banishing those baby brain moments we all have!!
+In an upcoming post, I will be talking about making your own natural cognitive enhancers.. known to some as nootropics… Perfect for banishing those baby brain moments we all have!!

 Please comment below and let me know what you think about fermenting.